Another selection of great hikes in Kananaskis Country, Alberta, Canada.

 This challenging hike goes to a place of grandeur and retrospect.

 Pocaterra Cirque is an easy and popular hike across Kananaskis Trail from the large parking area at Highwood Pass beginning June 15.

 The hike leads to a beautiful bowl with ponds, running water and towering rock walls.
 Several trail extensions are possible.

 Bonus # 11.
 Ribbon Falls

 Tell someone where you are going and how long you expect to be there.
-On completion, call to tell them you have completed your day hike to avoid having search parties to look for you.
+On completion, let them know you have completed your day hike to avoid having potentially expensive search parties being sent to look for you.
 Stay safe.